IBM/TabFormer/README.md

 ---

+### PRSA Dataset
+For PRSA dataset, one have to download the PRSA dataset from [Kaggle](https://www.kaggle.com/sid321axn/beijing-multisite-airquality-data-set) and place them in [./data/card](/data/card/) directory.

+---

 ### Tabular BERT
 To train a tabular BERT model on credit card transaction or PRSA dataset run :
 ```